AdoptOpenJDK/adoptopenjdk-getting-started-kit/en/whatsChanged.md

 * Deleted or moved to another location: 'en/where_to_start__how_to_progress.md'
 * Deleted or moved to another location: 'en/preparations.md'
+* Deleted or moved to another location: 'en/intermediate-steps/command-line_arguments_for_build_performance_optimisation.md'
 * Deleted or moved to another location: 'en/intermediate-steps/change_the_stringbufferjava_class_to_add_the_below_method.md'
 * Deleted or moved to another location: 'en/intermediate-steps/change_the_randomjava_class_to_amend_the_below_method.md'
 * Deleted or moved to another location: 'en/intermediate-level/basic-level.md'
 * Deleted or moved to another location: 'en/how-to-navigate/basic-level.md'
 * Deleted or moved to another location: 'en/contribute_to_this_book.md'
+* Deleted or moved to another location: 'en/command-line_arguments_for_build_performance_optimisation.md'
 * Deleted or moved to another location: 'en/advanced-steps/testing_java_early_project.md'
 * Deleted or moved to another location: 'en/advanced-steps/test-annotations.md'
 * Deleted or moved to another location: 'en/advanced-steps/problems.txt.md'